loicrouchon/symly/README.md

 ### Is Symly limited to user configuration files?

 No, Symly is not limited to creating links in your user home folder.
-The user home folder is a sensible default for the directory but any other directory can be used.
+The user home folder is however a common use case for the directory but any other directory can be used.

 ## Features